 root and staff_u SELinux user.

-# semanage user -a -R "staff_r sysadm_r system_r" root
+# semanage user -m -R "staff_r sysadm_r system_r" root

 [ << ]